LIT-Protocol/docs/docs/LitActions/workingWithActions/usingFetch.md

 ## Using fetch() to write data

 You can also use fetch() inside a Lit Action to write data, but you **must be careful** (because the HTTP request will be run N times where N is the number of Lit Nodes).
-On Serrano, N is 10, so any fetch() request will be sent to the server 10 times.
+On Cayenne, N is 10, so any fetch() request will be sent to the server 10 times.

 **This is safe**, however, if the place you're writing the data to is *idempotent*.
 Idempotent means that applying the same operation over and over will not change the result.
 So for example, a SQL Insert is not idempotent, becuase if you run it 10 times, it will create 10 rows.
 On the other hand, a SQL Update is idempotent, because if you run it 10 times, it will only update the row once.
 So if you're using fetch() to write data, make sure the server you're writing to is idempotent.